awsdocs/aws-transit-gateway-guide/doc_source/how-transit-gateways-work.md

 ### Route Table Association<a name="tgw-route-table-association-overview"></a>

 You can associate a transit gateway attachment with a single route table\.
-Each route table can be associated with zero to many attachments and forward packets to attachments or other route tables\.
+Each route table can be associated with zero to many attachments and forward packets to other attachments\.

 ### Route Propagation<a name="tgw-route-propagation-overview"></a>

 Each attachment comes with routes that can be installed to one or more transit gateway route tables\.
-For a VPC attachment, these are the CIDR blocks of the VPC\.
-For a VPN connection attachment, these are the prefixes that are advertised over the BGP session established with the VPN connection\.
 When an attachment is propagated to a transit gateway route table, these routes are installed in the route table\.

+For a VPC attachment, the CIDR blocks of the VPC are propagated to the transit gateway route table\.

+For a VPN connection attachment, routes propagate to and from the transit gateway and your on\-premises router using Border Gateway Protocol \(BGP\)\.
+The prefixes that are advertised over the BGP session are propagated to the transit gateway route table\.

+### Routes for Peering Attachments<a name="tgw-route-table-peering"></a>

+You can peer two transit gateways and route traffic between them\.
+To do this, you create a peering attachment on your transit gateway, and specify the peer transit gateway with which to create the peering connection\.
+You then create a static route in your transit gateway route table to route traffic to the transit gateway peering attachment\.
+Traffic that's routed to the peer transit gateway can then be routed to the VPC and VPN attachments for the peer transit gateway\.

 ### Route Evaluation Order<a name="tgw-route-evaluation-overview"></a>